particle-iot/docs/src/content/firmware.md

 ### concat()

-Combines, or *concatenates* two strings into one new String.
-The second string is appended to the first, and the result is placed in a new String.
+Combines, or *concatenates* two strings into one string.
+The second string is appended to the first, and the result is placed in the original string.

 ```
 SYNTAX:

-string.concat(string, string2)
+string.concat(string2)
 ```

 Parameters:

   * string, string2: variables of type String

-Returns: new String that is the combination of the original two Strings
+Returns: None

 ### endsWith()